astriaai/astria-docs/docs/features/multiperson.md

 </div>

 ## Overview
 Multi-person inference is a feature that allows you to generate images with multiple people in them.
+You can see some of the examples in the [gallery](https://www.astria.ai/gallery?is_multiperson=true) or in the [community feed](https://www.astria.ai/community?is_multiperson=true).

 ## Requirements
 LoRA (`model_type=lora` in the [create tune](/docs/api/tune/create) API) is required.